 Operation HAMLET is the military component of a Canadian whole-of-government engagement with Haiti that also includes:

 Task Force Port-au-Prince is the team deployed on Operation HAMLET.
-It comprises seven members in total, with five staff officers serving in senior appointments at MINUSTAH’s military headquarters.
+It comprises five staff officers serving in senior appointments at MINUSTAH’s military headquarters.
 The Task Force Commander serves as Chief of Staff to the MINUSTAH Force Commander.